 1a.
-Impact: H-3; M-11; L-1; I-0; 1b.
-Performance Gap: H-5; M-7; L-3; I-0; 1c.
-Evidence: Y-15, N-0, I-0 Rationale:
+Impact: H-3 ; M-11 ; L-1 ; I-0; 1b.
+Performance Gap: H-5 ; M-7 ; L-3 ; I-0 ; 1c.
+Evidence: Y-15 , N-0 , I-0

 - This is an increasingly common condition, with diagnosis rising as the population continues to age. - There is a significant performance gap; 58% of patients did not meet the measure as demonstrated in the PQRS testing information. - The measure is based on a National Comprehensive Cancer Network (NCCN) consensus guideline. - The measure only requires that iron stores be checked, not that an intervention as a result of the iron level occur (it would be far more important to document and supplement iron in patients receiving erythropoietin therapy).
-This is an area for future measure development.
+This is an area for future measure development. - This patient population falls outside of FDA regulations for testing of iron stores; this may make this measure more important.